Toronto Crossing Guard Information

 Does the OSC provide medical and health benefits?

-The OSC, as not-for-profit organization and registered charity, only provides medical benefits to full-time, permanent (non-contract, non-seasonal) employees working 30 hrs or more / weekHowever, the OSC provides highly competitive shift rates (See Section 3) to part-time School Crossing Guards so that they can seek their own extended health care packages should they want to Most Crossing Guards will be working on average 3.5 hrs / day, approximately under 20 hrs / week between September to June, annually.
+The OSC, as not-for-profit organization and registered charity, only provides medical benefits to full-time, permanent (non-contract, non-seasonal) employees working 30 hrs or more / weekHowever, the OSC provides highly competitive shift rates to part-time School Crossing Guards so that they can seek their own extended health care packages should they want to Most Crossing Guards will be working on average 3.5 hrs / day, approximately under 20 hrs / week between September to June, annually.

 Toronto traffic is incredibly dangerous!
 What will the OSC put in place to keep us safe in Toronto?